ibexa/documentation-developer/docs/pim/products.md

 # Products

-Products are a special type of content that contains typical content Fields as well as additional product information.
+Products are a special type of content that contains typical content Fields and additional product information.

 Each product belongs to a product type (similar to how a content item belongs to a content type).